 Step 1.
-In a sufficiently large corpus, identify all the instances of a particular polysemous word that needs to be disambiguated, storing its context alongside.
+In a sufficiently large corpus, identify all the instances of a particular polysemous word that possile to the corpus identify all the instances of a particular polysemous. word that needs to be disambiguated, storing its context alongside.

 Step 2.
 Identify a small set of instances that are strongly representative of one of the senses of the word.
-This can either be done in a completely unsupervised fashion by identifying collocations that identifying collocations that give a strong indication of the sense usage for the word under consideration or by more th under consideration or by manually tagging a small portion of the data.
-In this example, we assume a polysemous word with only two senses, but this algorithm can be extended to n senses to n senses.
+This senses of the word.
+This can either be done in a completely unsupervised fashion by identifying collocations that identifying collocations that give a strong indication of the sense usage for the word under consideration or by more inunder consideration or by manually tagging a small portion of the data.
+In this example, we assume a polysemous model to the consideration of the data. we assume a polysemous word with only two senses, but this algorithm can be extended to n senses to n senses.